boobo94/boobo94.github.io/_drafts/webservice-folder-structure.md

 ## /utils

-here is the place where to put all the "tools" that helps you
+Sometimes, you need a place where to put all the code from the project which helps you in different packages, but that code is not big enough to be a standalone package

 ## /vendor